madhav1991/LogViewer/README.md

     - TimeLineChart
         - Renders the chart and initializes with correct options
         - Updates chart when the prop changes
+    - Utils/index.js
+        - Checks if logs are grouped by date and hour
+        - Returns empty array for empty input

 - Given more time, I would have tested the application by adding more E2E tests which gives us more confidence on the entire application.